Reports and Surveys

-Graduate career surveys report on recent graduates' next steps after graduation.
+Post-graduation employment surveys report on recent graduates' next steps after graduation.
 The Pomerantz Career Center collects placement information from recent Bachelor's degree recipients.
-Graduate and Professional programs compile and report on recipients of advanced degrees.
+The Graduate College compiles and reports data on recipients of doctoral programs.

 Institutional reports are maintained by the Chief Diversity Office, Office of the Provost, the Registrar, and the Division of Student Life.
 Data reports are also filed annually with the Board of Regents and the U.S. Department of Education.

 Outcomes assessment looks systematically at what students are learning, across courses and over time, through their experiences in the major.
 Assessment plans at UI incorporate a variety of strategies, and no single approach serves all departments equally well.
 This page provides links to summaries of department strategies for outcomes assessment in undergraduate programs:

 Following the onset of pandemic conditions, the university asked departments to focus assessment efforts on collecting information to support teaching, learning, and program quality as they navigated changes brought on by the pandemic.

 Recent pre-pandemic campus summaries of undergraduate program engagement in outcomes assessment.

 The Assessment Exchange

 The Assessment Exchange is an online database designed to let UI undergraduate programs view one another's annual updates on their uses of assessment.
 The Graduate College coordinates learning outcomes and assessment efforts in graduate programs.